Wilberforce (NSW)

 Wilberforce is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with base year 2022.
-For areas not covered, NSW State Government's SA2-level projections from 2022 are used, with growth rates applied to all areas until 2041.
-Future population trend: expected increase of 290 persons by 2041, reflecting a total increase of 10.6%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
+These projections anticipate median population growth for the suburb, expecting an increase of 282 persons to 2041, reflecting a total increase of 10.3% over the 17-year period.

 Frequently Asked Questions - Population